currinjs/CurrinJS/CONTRIBUTING.md

-# Contributing to Angular
+# Contributing to Currin

-We would love for you to contribute to Angular and help make it even better than it is today!
+We would love for you to contribute to Currin and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)